Polarised sunglasses do more than just your pre-holiday pair of airport add-ons.

-“Light coming to us directly from the sun is not polarized.
-It is the part of sunlight that is scattered by molecules in the air that is polarized.
+“Light coming to us directly from the sun is not polarised.
+It is the part of sunlight that is scattered by molecules in the air that is polarised.
 The greatest polarization is produced when the light is scattered by 90 degrees.”

 Robert Reiland: Quora answer.

 Besides being more effective to reduce glare, polarised sun lenses can a beneficial for certain ocular ailments.

 Polarised sunglasses can help to mitigate the effects of strong sunlight by reducing the amount of light entering your eye.

 These benefits are particularly beneficial for those who are trying to let their eyes recover from recent surgery.
 As a means of self-protection, your eyes can become light sensitive as a result of trauma.

 What are polarised sunglasses doing to my phone?

 Yea, about that…